AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 Vienna, VA 10/13/2024</br>
 AC8L@ARRL.NET

+**WARNING!
+Before you proceed with spending money and time, the battery mod is compatible with QMX+ 12V build only!!!
+Do not use it with 9V, you will damage the rig!!!**

 # Build steps at a glance
 1. Build <a href="http://qrp-labs.com/qmxp.html">QMX+</a> with following mods:
    - Do not solther the jumper wire on JP501 as instructed on Rev2.00 build document's page 37!
 The ATU will play the role of that jumper wire.